Competitive analysis is used in marketing and strategic management to estimate the weak and strong points of your market peers.

-2. SEMrush can also provide you with the same competitors’ insight.
+2. SEMrush also provides you with the same competitors’ insights.
 But it has its benefits.
-Firstly, you can compare four-five competitors at the same time, secondly, this platform builds motion charts based on SEMrush reports data in your Google Sheets.
-So this will be easier for you to analyse the broad picture of your marketing position.
+Firstly, you are able to simultaneously compare four-five competitors, secondly, the platform builds motion charts based on SEMrush reports data in your Google Sheets.
+So it will be easier for you to analyse the broad picture of your marketing position

 3. Alexa is an effective metrics and tool for spying on competitors rankings.
-With a paid account you can also estimate popularity, demographics and behaviour data of your competitors: time on site, bounce rate and so on.
-All data will be put into a table, and ranked automatically.
+With a paid account you can also estimate such information as popularity, demographics and behaviour data of your competitors: time on site, bounce rate and so on.
+All data will be put into a table and ranked automatically.

-There are also a variety of other tools which can help you on each stage of the competitive analyse.
+There are also a variety of other tools which may help you on each stage of the competitive survey.

-Competitors analysis help new businesses assess their opportunities and threats.
+Marketing competitive analysis helps new businesses assess their opportunities and threats.
 Spend your time to find and categorise your rivals correctly.
-Spend more time to perform detailed examination of your direct competitors first.
-Pay attention to their market position, website solutions, social media activities, and pricing strategy as well.
+Perform a detailed examination of your direct competitors first.
+Pay attention and analyse such information as their market position, audience, website solutions, social media activities, and pricing strategy as well.
 Analyse their SEO structure.
-Become their secret customer to test their clients support, email marketing activities, and shipping solutions.
+Become their secret customer to test their customer support, email marketing activities, and shipping solutions.
 Make notes using different tools to gather the data needed and see your competitors’ weak points.

 Transform their weakness to your strengths and improve their strong spots to your extra features, so you can build your ultimate digital marketing strategy.